sellisttg/AVP/readme.md

 Certified Scrum Master (CSM)
 PMI-Agile Certified Practitioner (PMI-ACP)
 Project Management Professional (PMP)
 ###c.
 Understood what people needed, by including people in the prototype development and design process;
 Using the [Digital Services Playbook - Play 1](https://playbook.cio.gov/#play1) as a guide, we worked with available resources as both proxy and 'real' users as we developed user personas, user stories and user tested prototypes.
 The design process included building [wireframes](shttps://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/wireframe_index.md)
 ###d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools; (play 1, play 2, and play 3)
 ####1.
-Following the USDS Playbook
-We used the playbook published by the USDS.
+Following the USDS Playbook published by the USDS.
 We integrated the playbook into our trello boards for checklists/key questions to facilitate team access.
 Using the [The Digital Services Playbook](https://playbook.cio.gov/), our team managed the [work in progress](https://cloud.githubusercontent.com/assets/23264395/23351792/20e96844-fc78-11e6-87cd-a7e92e07773d.png), including adding the [detailed checklists](https://cloud.githubusercontent.com/assets/23264395/23351810/46e243e0-fc78-11e6-99b8-b8e69242fefe.png).
 ####2.
 The second user centric design approach included developing [personas](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/UserPersonas2.0.pdf) to help summarizing our target audience for product development.
 We further emphasised the personas by making sure our persona [portraits where displayed in team development area](https://cloud.githubusercontent.com/assets/23264395/23387351/bdc5b102-fd10-11e6-9753-902d57caca76.jpg).
 This approach prompted our proxy users 'got into character' for design.
 ####3.
 We used tree.taiga.io to manager our user stories, sprints and feedback at the core of our agile development process [Screen Image](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/screen%20images/Tree.taiga.io-user-stories-sprint-1.png)
-####4. .
-This difficulty was eased by using personas to simuluate or user community and to serve as the basis of our product manager to develop the user stories.
-The design process included building [wireframes](shttps://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/wireframe_index.md)
+####4.
+The fourth user centric design approach we followed was building [wireframes](shttps://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/wireframe_index.md).
+This allows us to quickly have our users visualize and course-cource correct our requirements and UX design.
 ###e.
 Used GitHub to document code commits;
 We used GitHub to document our code commits.
 The GitHub repository is [here](https://github.com/sellisttg/AVP).
 An example of the commits can be found here: [GitHub Screen Shot](https://cloud.githubusercontent.com/assets/23264395/23351069/ae61853a-fc73-11e6-9e9a-630ae6d2407b.png)
 ###f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;